kylep/kyle.pericak.com/content/posts/gcp/gcp-api-cloud-endpoints.md

 This post covers my experience testing the Google Cloud Endpoints product.

-*Note*: I tried to start here before learning Google App Engine and Googe Cloud Functions.
+*Note*: I tried to start here before learning Google App Engine and Google Cloud Functions.
 That was a mistake.
 Google Cloud Endpoints is basically useless without something to back the endpoints.
 I'd thought this would be a third way of building them, but instead this product is a layer on top of those existing